SpunkyBot/spunkybot-docs/docs/user-guide/commands.md

 * `!admintest` - display current admin status
 * `!country <name>` - get the country of a player
 * `!lastmaps` - list the last played maps
+* `!lastvote` - display information about the last called vote
 * `!leveltest [<name>]` - get the admin level for a given player or myself
 * `!list` - list all connected players
 * `!locate <name>` - display geolocation info of a player